-Recently a dear friend who’s never been to any African country asked me “How does it feel to come from a holiday?”
-The question made no sense, but was perplexing.
+Recently a dear friend who’s never been to any African country asked me, “How does it feel to come from a holiday?”
+The question made no sense but was perplexing.
 She went on to explain that whenever she thinks of Kenya, she thinks of wildlife, exotic people aka the Maasai, sun, sea and white sands.
-I smiled, thanked her for the compliment (always done as an afterthought because it’s just not natural), but decided to ‘educate’ her slightly.
+I smiled, thanked her for the compliment (always done as an afterthought because it’s just not natural), but decided to ‘educate’ her slightly about Kenya.

 Saskia, my dear white sister, is of a positive disposition and Kenya, compared to her bleak and grey country with no wildlife, surrounded by rocky pebbly beaches, (which can’t qualify as beaches because the waves from the sea are not gentle, they crash against the rocks and sweep anything or anyone in their path), is paradise.
 I agree.

 Her country gets one month of summer in a year, where the days are 18 hours long and the nights are 6 hours short.
 The rest of the year is either raining or super cold winters where the days are 6 hours short and nights are 18 hours long.
 The country has a high suicide rate due to SAD.
 In winter, if you throw a bucket of hot water in the air, it spectacularly freezes mid-air.

 She’s also fascinated by the number of languages spoken in Kenya – driving my point home that not only the Maasai populate my motherland.
 At this point, I mention that the Maasai are in Tanzania too.
 She asks “Where’s that?”
 I answer “Another Kiswahili speaking country bordering Kenya in the south”.
 Their Kiswahili is concentrated and pure like Russian vodka, ours is diluted and garnished with the local lingo and English, “don’t be surprised if there are a few Somali words or Arabic in the mix”, popularly known as Sheng, don’t even go there!!